Install

 Multi-Cluster

 Switch contexts instantly or view multiple clusters side-by-side.
-Cross-cluster resource diff.
-Multi-namespace filtering.
+Cross-context diff is Pro; multi-namespace filtering stays free.

 Bulk Operations